miljaran/Self-monitoring/README.md

 # Application for self-monitoring

 ## Description
-This is a web application where users can keep track on their daily behavior.
+This is a web application where users can keep track on their daily behavior, for example hours slept and exercised.
 Users can add reports twice a day and both reports contain a bit different metrics.
+Users can see their personal averages for the past 7 and 30 days.
+There are also API endpoints to retrieve the averages of all the users.

 ## Creating databases